English post-Reformation oaths: Oath of Royal Supremacy (1534, renewed 1559)

 This was not to be proposed at once to every one; but was to be taken by the clergy, and by all holding office under the Crown; by others, when asked.
 This moderation in exacting the oath helped to prevent an outcry against it, and enabled the Government to deal with the recalcitrant in detail.
 Many years elapsed, for instance, before it was imposed on the graduates of the universities.
-The last laws passed by Elizabeth against Catholics (1592-3) enjoined a new test for Recusants (35 Eliz. c.
-2).
+The last laws passed by Elizabeth against Catholics (1592-3) enjoined a new test for Recusants (Popish Recusants Act 1592).
 It comprised (1) A confession of "grievous offence against God in contemning her Majesty's Government"; (2) Royal Supremacy; (3) A clause against dispensations and dissimulations, perhaps the first of its sort in oaths of this class.

 Elizabeth's "settlement of religion" (see Elizabethan Religious Settlement) had included compromise with the Puritan party, as they were to become, and they were not in love with the supremacy.
 An informal test was used, asking the suspected person whether he would fight against the pope, if he sent an army to restore Catholicism.
 The Catholics called this the "bloody question".
-There was no law to enforce an answer, there was no specific penalty for refusal.
+There was no law to enforce an answer and no specific penalty for refusal.

 Towards the end of Elizabeth's reign, a split began in the Catholic ranks on this subject.
-Some of the priests who had joined in the Archpriest Controversy and Appeal against the archpriest George Blackwell had afterwards presented to Elizabeth a "Protestation of Allegiance".
-Declarations of loyalty there had been before in plenty: those made by the martyrs being often extraordinarily touching.
-But the signatories of 1603, perhaps stimulated by the Cisalpine ideas, for the Protestation was drawn up in Paris, besides protesting their loyalty, went on to withhold from the pope any possible exercise of the deposing power.
-Before this, Catholic loyalists had only denied the validity of the deposition pronounced by Pius V.
+Some of the priests who had joined in the Archpriest Controversy and appeal against the archpriest George Blackwell had afterwards presented to Elizabeth a "Protestation of Allegiance".
+This was not the first example of such a declaration of loyalty, but it was the first which withheld from the pope any possible exercise of the deposing power, rather than simply denying the validity of the deposition pronounced by Pius V.